Woosmap/geofencing-cordova-plugin/README.md

 **Preparation of Mac/Windows for Cordova**

-This article helps you to setup cordova environment on iOS platform
+This article helps you to setup cordova environment on the iOS platform

 https://www.tomspencer.dev/blog/2017/05/29/a-guide-to-installing-cordova-on-your-mac/

-This article helps you to setup cordova environment on windows platform
+This article helps you to setup cordova environment on the windows platform

 https://www.tomspencer.dev/blog/2017/05/30/a-guide-to-installing-cordova-on-windows-10/